 - Mammograms are now available for everyone.
 The National Breast Cancer Foundation provides a program for women who can’t afford to have a mammogram, or lack insurance, to have one free.
 To find a facility in your area or to learn how to receive assistance visit www.nationalbreastcancer.org/national-mammography-program.

-- Also visit the National Cancer Institute’s website (www.cancer.gov) for more information on breast and other types of cancer.
+- Also visit the Susan G. Komen organization for breast cancer info or the National Cancer Institute’s website (www.cancer.gov) for more on breast and other types of cancer.